Philippine Eagle Foundation, Davao

 - The close canopy (covered by trees) area is a natural forest adjacent to the Malagos Watershed.
 Here you will find large old trees and the first few cages that the Philippine Eagle Foundation ever built.
 Being a natural forest, this part of the Center is relatively rough compared to the rest.

 The conservation center is a little underwhelming.
 Overall, it is very small but depending on the amount of time you watch the birds and other wildlife can take you anywhere from 30 minutes to 2 hours to see.
 Three hours for photographers.
-There are a number of cages that each house one bird, mostly Eagles the rest other birds of prey.
-A audio video presentation is also available.
+There are a number of cages that each house one bird, mostly Eagles, the rest other birds of prey.
+An audio-video presentation is also available.

 There is an “island” of Long-tailed Macaque.
 I will admit it was amazing watching the social interactions these primates had between themselves.